datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS02-Prepare-Data.md

 looking at the data we see the date and time with time zone designation (same as POSIXct).
 But when we look at the components using `unclass()` we can see the seperate sections of the date and time.
 Two components may appear wrong
-1) #mon =9, but October is the 10th month and 2) $year = 115 not 2015.
-We need
+1) $mon = , but October is the 10th month and
+2) $year = 115, not 2015.
-to look at the POSIXlt documentation to figure out why this is happening.
+We need to look at the POSIXlt documentation to figure out why this is happening.

     #help for POSIXlt